Colon cancer screening kit

 You’ve got options

 Even though colon cancer is the second most deadly cancer, less than half of the people who need a screening actually get tested each year.
-But regular screening helps find the cancer early, when treatment is most successful.
+But regular colon cancer screenings help find the disease early, when treatment is most successful.

 A colonoscopy is the most common test for colon cancer.
 However, if you’re putting off your screening because you’re worried it’s uncomfortable, talk to your doctor about your options.

-One alternative to a colonoscopy is a FIT (Fecal Immunochemical Test).
+One alternative to a colonoscopy is a FIT test, which is short for a fecal immunochemical test.
 You don’t need to make a special doctor’s appointment or do anything to prepare for it.
 It’s an annual test, done right from your home, that’s comfortable and convenient.

 How does the FIT work?